MBODM/SimpleLocalization/README.md

 ### Used in DataAnnotations:
 - You do not have to do anything.
 - Just use i.e. `[Required(ErrorMessage = "ErrorText5"]`.
-- The string "ErrorText5" is the name of a field you want to have in your ".resx" files.
+- The string *"ErrorText5"* is the name of a field you want to have in your *".resx"* files.
 - ErrorMessage will now contain the value of that field.
-- If there is no such field, ErrorMessage will contain the key value: "ErrorText5".
+- If there is no such field, ErrorMessage will contain the key value: *"ErrorText5"*.
 This is ASP.NET Core behaviour.

 ### Change culture:
 - You can change the culture, so all text changes, with the following 3 lines of code: